datacommonsorg/data/docs/life_of_a_dataset.md

 ## Template MCF with tabular data (CSV)

-Template MCF is essentially a mapping file that instructs Data Commons on how to convert the data in a CSV into graph nodes for ingestion into Data Commons.
+Template MCF is essentially a mapping file that instructs how to convert the data in a CSV into graph nodes for ingestion into Data Commons.
 For additional information, read [Template MCF](https://github.com/datacommonsorg/data/blob/master/docs/mcf_format.md#template-mcf).

 The raw CSV will often needs pre-processing before it can be imported.
 An